byss/KBAPISupport/README.md

 * **KBEntity**.
 This protocol has only one or two required methods: *+(instancetype)entityFromJSON:(id)JSON* and *+(instancetype)entityFromXML:(GDataXMLElement *)XML*.
 Of course if you set KBAPISUPPORT\_JSON to zero or KBAPISUPPORT\_XML to zero then first and second methods would disappear, respectively.
 If a class implements corresponding method for creating it from JSON or XML then it could be autoconstructed in response to some request.

 * **KBAPIConnection**.
 This is the most important class in the library.
-To use it you must first create **KBAPIRequest**, after it you need to create KBAPIConnection with this request and set the delegate tp receive API events such as errors, JSON, XML or autoconstructed objects receiving.
-Here is an example of receiving flagconfig response from Wikipedia API:
+To use it you must first create **KBAPIRequest**, then you should create **KBAPIConnection** with this request and set the delegate to receive API events such as errors, JSON, XML or autoconstructed objects receiving.
+Here is an example of reading flagconfig response from Wikipedia API:

 ```  objective-c